neicul01/I-Rob/README.rst

-# I-Rob
-Remote Roboter on ESP32 with MQTT
 I-Rob
 ================================
 Content of this project is a semi-autonomous robot system for academic teaching.
 The robot is remotely controlled from the base via the MQTT communication interface.